 The WhoCanFIxMyCar guide to Diesel Particulate Filter (DPF) cleaning

-A Diesel Particulate Filter (DPF) is fitted to the exhaust system of diesel cars and stops harmful particles from entering the atmosphere following the combustion of fuel within the engine.
+A diesel particulate Filter (DPF) is fitted to the exhaust system of diesel cars.
+It stops harmful particles from entering the atmosphere following the combustion of fuel within the engine.

 The cell plugs inside the DPF prevent the soot and and ash particles from escaping and becoming a hazard.
-However, over time the cell plugs will become clogged and lose effectiveness.
+However, over time, the cell plugs become clogged and lose effectiveness.

 There is a genuine and direct risk to the health of the public if a DPF is not filtering out dangerous particles.
 However, the risks are not just limited to air pollution.

 If your DPF becomes blocked, your car may suffer damage to its turbo, and if that happens, it may suddenly revert to limp mode which restricts the car to a certain speed.

 Fortunately, diesel particulate matter burns when temperatures above 600 degrees are attained during a process called ‘regeneration’.

 Regeneration is triggered by an onboard computer when it detects the DPF becoming clogged; this is an automatic function that your car will carry out itself.

 However, regeneration often fails and the only way to clear the DPF is by having it cleaned.
 A DPF cleaning expert will use one of three methods: ultrasonic cleaning, kiln cleaning or pressure pulse cleaning.

 Ultrasonic cleaning is recommended when there is only a moderate level of blockage.
 It involves placing the DPF into a specialist chemical bath where it will be go through a sequence of ultrasonic treatments.